dmbarbour/glas/docs/GrammarLogicProg.md

 I feel this idea is worth exploring, but it might not be available immediately.
 Ideally, I should develop the language such that temporal semantics can be introduced later with full backwards compatibility.

 #### Reflective Race Conditions?
 Tentative.
 As Effect.
-Disfavored.

 A runtime can potentially merge events from multiple channels non-deterministically based on arrival order.
 Arrival order will vary based on under-the-hood features such as multi-processing, cache sizes, and processor preemption by the operating system.
-This is a potential alternative to temporal semantics, and is much easier to implement efficiently.
+This is a potential alternative to temporal semantics, and is easier to implement efficiently.

 However, this allows for race conditions to influence observable program behavior.
 Race conditions due to arrival-order non-determinism are worse for reasoning and testing than most other forms of non-determinism because it's highly machine dependent.
 This easily results in difficult to reproduce "works on my machine" bugs.

 Predictability can be mitigated insofar as we control where race conditions are introduced.
 But I think I would favor temporal semantics for most potential use cases.
-(AFAIK, there isn't a strong use case for combining the two.)
+AFAIK, there isn't a strong use case for combining the two.

 #### Bundling and Abstracting Channels

 Duplex channels can be modeled as a read-write pair of partial lists.
-We could model a bundle as a dictionary of channels.
-These bundles could be mixed with data and pass-by-ref vars to serve as the primary type for arguments and environments.
+We could model a dictionary or list of channels, perhaps mixed with data and other abstract structure such as pass-by-ref vars.
+To protect abstractions, pattern matching must discriminate at least the general type, such as data vs. channels.

-A runtime must precisely track which elements represent channels in order to protect certain abstractions - linear reads and writes, temporal semantics when copying, implicit closing of channels when they leaves scope, etc..
-Exactly how a runtime tracks this is an implementation detail, but options include associated type information at runtime or static type analysis at compile time.
+Our runtime would need to track which elements are channels or pass-by-refs in order to properly handle temporal semantics, automatic close upon scope exit, and so on.
+This could be implemented as keeping some parallel type information with every value, or perhaps adding annotations to values.
+Static type analysis can be favored where feasible.

-Assuming the runtime does an adequate job of tracking these things, then bundling isn't so different from normal data manipulation.
-Channels, including dictionaries or lists thereof, are effectively first-class.
+Assuming we develop this, mixed bundles of channels and data become the normal type for method call arguments, environments, and results or channel messages.
+Channels, and dictionaries or lists thereof, are effectively first-class, albeit limiting copy operations.

-#### Broadcast Channels?
-As Optimization.

-A broadcast channel is a read channel that receives only perfectly copyable content, such as data or channel-based functions.
-Consequently, a broadcast channel is also perfectly copyable.

-A compiler or runtime could recognize broadcast channels and use a more efficient copy mechanism.
-This recognition can be supported via types (static or dynamic) and explicit declaration of broadcast read-write pairs (where we'll copy the reader).
-Attempting to write a non-copyable value through a broadcast channel would be a type error.

-The writer can still be copied imperfectly via temporal semantics or reflective race conditions.
-Copying the full reader-writer pair could essentially result in the databus pattern, which is also very useful.

-#### Pushback Operations

-A reader process can push data or messages backwards into an input channel, to be read locally.
-This is a very convenient operation in some use cases, reducing the complexity for conditioning inputs.

 #### Channel-Based Objects and Functions